Women's Clothing Manufacturers in Vietnam: How to Source the Right Garment Factory

 Always order samples before committing to bulk production.
 A development sample (proto or fit sample) tests the factory's pattern-making and construction quality.
 A pre-production sample (PP sample) confirms final materials, trims, and colorways before bulk cutting begins.

 Expect the sampling process to take 2 to 4 weeks for knit garments and 3 to 6 weeks for more complex woven or outerwear styles.
-Budget for sample costs, which typically range from $50 to $200 per style, depending on complexity; some factories refund sample fees against bulk orders.
+Budget for sample costs, which typically range from $50 to $200 per style, depending on complexity.
+Some factories refund sample fees against bulk orders.

-Start with a trial order.
+Start with a Trial Order

 Realistic Lead Times and Costs

-Pricing.
 Vietnam sits between China and lower-cost countries like Bangladesh and Cambodia on garment pricing.
 FOB prices for women's knit tops typically range from $3 to $8, depending on fabric, construction complexity, and order volume.
 Woven dresses and outerwear run higher.
-Pricing is competitive with China for most categories, and Vietnam offers advantages in compliance, reliability, and access to trade agreements.
+Pricing is competitive with China across most categories, and Vietnam offers advantages in compliance, reliability, and access to trade agreements.

-CPTPP markets (Australia, Canada, Japan, and others) enjoy preferential or zero-tariff access for qualifying Vietnamese garments under the Comprehensive and Progressive Agreement for Trans-Pacific Partnership.
+Buyers in CPTPP markets (Australia, Canada, Japan, and others) enjoy preferential or zero-tariff access for qualifying Vietnamese garments under the Comprehensive and Progressive Agreement for Trans-Pacific Partnership.

 UK, South Korean, and ASEAN buyers also benefit from various bilateral and regional agreements that provide tariff advantages on Vietnamese apparel exports.